portals-fi/portals-boilerplate/README.md

 ## Add a new request to portals

-The API end points can be found [here](https://docs.portals.fi/docs/api/).
+The API endpoints can be found [here](https://docs.portals.fi/docs/api/).

 First we need to add a new entry to the end of the `src/api/fetcher.ts` file, lets fetch a list of available networks: